 African Lion Amara is one of the most popular animals here at the Zoo.
 She often draws a large crowd; she loves running during trainings and playing with the enrichment our Zookeepers make for her.

-The Upper Tiger enclosure currently houses Bengal Tigers Kali and Rajah.
-These big cats love to play with giant red enrichment balls and cool off in their large fountain and pool during the summer.
+The Upper Tiger enclosure currently houses Bengal Tiger Rajah.
+This big cat love to play with giant red enrichment balls and cool off in his large fountain and pool during the summer.

 The Lower Tiger enclosure currently houses Bengal Tigers Ramah, Taj and Apollo.
 They love relaxing in their large grassy enclosure or lounging in their three-tiered pool.